ida-arbeitszeit/arbeitszeitapp/README.rst

 graphical user interface for response times.
 More in depth profiling information is printed to stdout (the terminal) when detailed debugging is enabled.
-Run the following in the same terminal as you start the development server to enabled detailed profiling.
+Run the following in the same terminal as you start the development server to enable detailed profiling.

    .. code-block:: bash